 With buyer intent data, you can improve your marketing tactics in terms of content marketing, lead generation, copywriting, and keyword optimization to actively engage with prospects at the optimal time:

-Why are buyers reading your blog?
+Why are buyers reading your weekly blog content?
 Why are they downloading your eBooks?
 Why are they visiting your product/service pages?

 By understanding their intent, you can identify which stage of the buyer journey they’re in, and create the right piece of educational or informational material to give them a little push towards a desired action, which is usually a purchase decision.